sshalem/SQL/8_Views/README.md

 ```

 If we want to ALTER(Modify) a VIEW , there are few options:
+*  is to save it
-1. save the VIEW in a folder of VIEW that I create, then it will be easier to modify.
+1. (Best practice) Save the VIEW as sql script in a folder of VIEW that I create, then it will be easier to modify.
 2. Type ```CREATE OR REPLACE VIEW clients_balance``` instead of ``CREATE VIEW ...```

 ```sql